FuzzyMistborn/podbooth/README.md

 recordings/
   2025-01-15-Episode 42/
     Alice/
-      audio.wav    ← 48kHz 24-bit PCM, lossless
+      audio_lz4abc.wav    ← 48kHz 24-bit PCM, lossless (one file per take)
-      video.mp4    ← H.264, 1080p, ~8 Mbps
+      video_lz4abc.mp4    ← H.264, with mic audio mixed in
+      audio_lz4def.wav    ← second take (after a pause/resume)
+      video_lz4def.mp4
     Bob/
-      audio.wav
-      video.mp4
+      audio_lz4abc.wav
+      video_lz4abc.mp4
+    video_grid.mp4        ← optional: all participants composited side-by-side
 ```

-`audio.wav` and `video.mp4` are produced independently. `video.mp4` has the participant's mic audio mixed in so it can be used directly in an editor without needing to manually sync tracks.
+Each recording take gets a unique epoch tag in the filename.
+A single uninterrupted session produces one `audio_<epoch>.wav` and `video_<epoch>.mp4` per participant; pause/resume produces additional pairs. `video.mp4` has the participant's mic audio mixed in so it can be used directly in an editor without needing to manually sync tracks.

+The **grid export** (available from the dashboard) composites all participants into a single `video_grid.mp4` with an xstack layout.
+If a participant has multiple takes, they are spliced together automatically before compositing.

 ---